Fire Equipment for Churches and Church Halls

 - Other – premises specific

 Fire Safety in churches and church halls is often overlooked.
 Uncluttered and non-residential spaces can give a false sense of security.
 Sadly, malicious fires in churches do occur or even a boiled dry urn can be the start of a devastating fire event.
 The losses in a church or church hall fire go way beyond the destruction of chairs pews and light fittings.
 Insurance can never replace the well-thumbed books and the hand-written entries of people’s spiritual and physical lives.

-Securing the Fire Safety of your church is one area that we advise the assistance of a professional contractor rather than relying on divine intervention.
+Securing the Fire Equipment for your church is one area that we advise the assistance of a professional contractor rather than relying on divine intervention.
 Working with P&J Fire Services will get your Fire Safety right, and keep it right.
 Move your fire protection measures UP the priority list.
 Start with an assessment and then move forward.
 Don’t let a fire ruin the physical focal areas of your spiritual life.
 P&J Fire Services is ready to help you.
 Want to know more about P&J?
 Or just contact us today.

 ph 0430 666 877